Logo

 How does Hart Square's requirements gathering differ from doing it in-house?

 We bring an independent perspective that is harder to maintain internally, particularly on prioritisation.
-We also bring direct knowledge of what suppliers in the sector can and cannot realistically deliver, and the requirements that are commonly missed in NFP technology projects — built across more than 550 projects with charities and membership organisations.
+Because we have no affiliation with any technology supplier, our recommendations are based entirely on your needs.
+We also bring direct knowledge of what suppliers in the sector can and cannot realistically deliver, and the requirements that are commonly missed in NFP technology projects, built across more than 550 projects with charities and membership organisations.